prakol16/CS166-final-project-bloomier-filters/index.md

 This is obviously a much better algorithm, since for each element, we are only doing a constant amount of work in checking which new elements can be added to $$\texttt{easyQueue}$$, rather than looping through the entire hash table on every iteration.

 There are still some improvements to be made, however!
-First, notice that addition and subtraction mod $$m$$, despite being constant time, can be quite expensive if $$m$$ is not a power of 2.
-In fact, any invertible commutative operation will do here, and in practice, people almost always use xor instead of addition/subtraction mod $$m$$.
+First, notice that addition and subtraction mod $$2^q$$, despite being constant time, is not the only possible operation.
+In fact, any invertible commutative operation will do here, and in practice, people almost always use xor instead of addition/subtraction mod $$2^q$$, perhaps to avoid undefined behavior with signed overflow.
 Ultimately, there aren't many changes that have to be made.

 Finally, here is a really cool insight that improves the memory usage and runtime of the construction algorithm.
 Notice that we are doing a lot of list operations on the lists that are contained in $$\texttt{hashTable}$$.
 In particular, we are removing items, and not necessarily from the end of the list, so this can be somewhat expensive.
 Moreover, each list has to maintain its size and keep a copy of the title of every book in the list, which takes several bytes.
 This is only during the construction, so we don't care about its memory usage quite as much as the filter itself, but improvements here are still useful.
-First, an easy improvement is that we don't actually have to store entire book titles; we only need to store the books' $$k$$ hashes, mask, and associated value, since this is all the information that we really care about for each book.
+First, an easy improvement is that we don't actually have to store entire book titles; we only need to store the each book's $$k$$ hashes, mask, and associated value, since this is all the information that we really care about for each book.
 Now comes the cool part.
 Notice that we are only ever retrieving an item from the list when the list has size $$1$$.
 Therefore, instead of actually storing every book's information, let's just store the size of the list along with: the sum (mod $$m$$) of all the books' $$h_0$$ hashes, the sum of all the books' $$h_1$$ hashes, etc., as well as the sum of all the books' mask values, and the sum